 Young attractive girls in Japan, who want to capitalize on their good looks, are on the lookout for middle-aged men who are willing to become their mentors or daddies called the “Papakatsu.”
-These “mentors,” of course, must also be able to afford their companionship.

 This latest Japanese trend of hooking up with an older guy, in some ways, is very similar to enjo-kosai or “compensated dating,” a popular practice where teen-aged girls get involved with older men who offer money or gifts in exchange for companionship or other favors.
 Papakatsu, however, is an entirely different concept according to the girls who engage in it, reported RocketNews24.